smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_4.md

 For students in this context, it is probably sensible to "insert stars" and provide the most forgiving input syntax available, but that is optional.

 We need to tell STACK to compare the first line of the student's working to the first line of the question.
 This makes sure the student "answers the right question".
-Type `firstline` into the Extra options box.
+Type `firstline` into the Extra options box within the `Input:ans1` header.
 This ensures a student's response will be invalid if they don't have the correct first line.

 ### Setting the potential response tree ###